Anoa: Species

-The anoa have many physical characteristics of bovine relatives and are considered to be most closely related to the water buffalo, which was confirmed through DNA analysis.

-The physical characteristics of the two species are similar.
-The anoa is the smallest of the wild cattle species.
-When anoa are born, they have a set of thick, woolly fur that comes in many color variations ranging from yellow to brown.
-In adults, the fur is typically brown or black, and males tend to have darker variations.
-Hair thickness varies slightly between the two species based on elevation and distribution.
-In both species of anoa, horns are present in both males and females and are typically straight protuberances.
-Another defining characteristic of the anoa is an extremely thick hide underneath the thick fur.

 Conservation

 Both anoa species are endemic to the island of Sulawesi and are currently experiencing large declines in their populations.
 Knowledge of their decline has only recently been documented, however, and the villages and villagers lack the knowledge of how to help maintain or increase populations.

 The leading cause of their population decline is hunting by local villagers for meat, with habitat loss also being significant.
 One benefit of the lack of knowledge about the legal status of what they are doing is that villagers are open to communication with researchers on their harvests and hunting practices; where awareness of conservation issues has penetrated, villagers will lie about their activities.

 Logging is a large issue because both species prefer core forested habitats that are far away from humans and the influences that come with them.
 By logging, humans create much more fragmented habitats and, therefore, a decrease in the area where the anoa can breed and live.
 This habitat fragmentation also alters the natural mixing of populations of the anoa.
 This may lead to a loss in genetic diversity between the two species and, over time, could also lead to their decline.